What is HIMIG MASA?

 A Brief History

 More recent CD releases of HIMIG MASA are original compositions by Nona Grandea, who is now the lead vocalist of the group.
 In 2018, the CD Album with the feature track “A Day Away” contained the first wave of her original work.
-This year, another album of original work featuring the song “Tyranny” was released at the Grassroots Festival on April 28, 2019.
+This was followed by a second album called “Tyranny” released at the Grassroots Festival on April 28, 2019.
+A third album called “Times We’re In” was released in 2023.

 As a singer, songwriter and musician who migrated to Canada roughly three decades ago, Nona’s musical influences are eclectic – a reflection of her desire to closely intertwine powerful and meaningful lyrics in the folk tradition of Bob Dylan and music inspired by rock bands such as the Beatles, Pink Floyd and Santana.
 Ultimately, her music is inspired by the struggles of everyday people for whom the music is written.

-Other core members of HIMIG MASA are: the group’s drummer, Raelle Bautista, a self-taught drummer who developed his percussion skills as a stress management tool; and keyboard player, Priscilla Pangan, who rekindled her interest in the piano while rediscovering her Filipino roots.
-Both are part of the migration trajectories of their parents, but Raelle came to Canada as a migrant youth and Priscilla is a second generation Filipino-Canadian.
-Back-up vocals are performed by Mariedel Labuga, who came here as a temporary foreign worker a number of years ago, and has since made Canada her home.
+Other core members of HIMIG MASA are: the group’s drummer, Raelle Bautista, a self-taught drummer who came to Canada as a migrant youth in his early teens; and back-up vocalist Mariedel Labuga, who came here as a temporary foreign worker a number of years ago, and has since made Canada her home.

-You can listen to the songs of HIMIG MASA at himigmasa.bandcamp.com
+You can listen to other songs of HIMIG MASA at himigmasa.bandcamp.com

 To contact HIMIG MASA, you can send a message to [email protected]